Russian Femme Fatales

 Dina Aibinder was born on January 25, 1919 in Kishinev, Bessarabia (now Chisinau, Moldova).
 Her parents immigrated to Paris.
 Her father was a professional pianist and worked as silent film accompanist.

-In Paris we can see the great sculpture by French sculptor and painter Aristide Maillol “Air”.
+In Paris we can see the great sculpture by French sculptor and painter Aristide Maillol Air.
 He modeled his love, muse, the heiress Dina Vierny.

 Dina was 15 years old when she met 73-years-old Aristide Maillol.
 The girl became the last and main love in his life.

-In 1938, Dina married a young filmmaker Sasha Vierny.
+In 1938, Dina married young filmmaker Sasha Vierny.
 But she still was with Aristide.
 During the war, Dina participated in the resistance movement.
 She was arrested by the Gestapo, and Aristide Maillol rescued her.

 In 1944, Maillol died in a car accident.

-In 1995, Dina opened Maillol Museum.
+By the way, in 1995, Dina opened Maillol Museum.
 Two dozen sculptures of the great master were donated to the French government with the only condition – they must be exhibited in the gardens of the Tuileries.